 This part is out of a science novel right now.
 At this stage, AI will be able to communicate with the product manager, understand the app, and drive the tests – all by itself.

-While presently, AI is still on Level 1, there are some automation events that are already using Artificial Intelligence: Visual UI testing, API testing, Automated testing, and Spidering.
+While presently, AI is still on Level 1, there are some automation events that are already using AI such as visual UI testing, API testing, automated quality assurance and testing, and Spidering.

 The Popular AI Testing Framework and Platforms

-Although slow but Quality Assurance has been making entrance and prevalence in the third wave of automotion with the help of AI-driven quality assurance platforms.
+Although slow but quality assurance has been making an entrance and prevalence in the third wave of automation with the help of AI-driven quality assurance platforms.

-Here are some of the top AI test automation tools operative in the market today to answer the most asked question, how AI tools can improve quality assurance?
+Here are some of the top AI test automation tools and platforms operative in the market today to answer the most asked question, how AI tools can improve quality assurance?

 It makes use of intelligent algorithms for navigating software, predicting the many defects, and solving the challenges through the help of advanced data correlation.
 It also enables automating of test automation engines and provides graphical analysis of test coverage and outcomes.

-It makes use of machine learning for authoring, execution, and maintenance of the automated tests is done by this tool.
+Utilizing AI and machine learning for authoring, execution, and maintenance of the automated tests is done by this tool.
 It focuses on functional end-to-end and user interface testing.
 The platform continuously becomes smarter and the stability of its test suites increases with more runs.